 - Increase circularity

 The chemical industry finds itself at the beginning of the value chain.
-Therefore, it has a responsibility to act fast and ambitiously against the ever-growing scarcity of our planet’s resources.
-But Nitto Denko receives zero points for circularity, since we were unable to identify any circular products, processes or strategies.
-Nor did we see a decrease in hazardous waste or commenced/increased use of recycled hazard-free feedstock or biobased material.
-For these reasons, it is important that Nitto Denko starts by identifying its current production and use of circular products and processes, and then specifies how many percent of its total revenue comes from circular products.
-The company should also develop and present a strategy, which includes an activity plan, with clear indicators for how to expand the area of circular products and processes.
+Therefore, it has a responsibility to act fast against the ever-growing scarcity of our planet’s resources.
+But Nitto Denko receives one point for circularity since we were unable to identify any circular products, processes or strategies.
+Nor did we see a decrease in hazardous waste or increased use of recycled hazard-free feedstock or biobased material.
+Nitto Denko should start by identifying its current production and use of circular products and processes, and then specify the share of revenue that is derived from such products.
+The company should also develop and present a circularity strategy, including a commitment to increase the share of revenue derived from circular products.